harrycresswell/hc/content/articles/Processing-form-data-with-zapier.md

 {{< img class="image-wrapper" src="zapier-contact-form.png" caption="Processing forms the easy way... with Zapier" >}}

-<p class="intro">Have you ever felt overwhelmed by the amount of server side code it takes to get a simple contact form working on a website?</p>
+<p class="intro">Have you ever felt overwhelmed by the amount of code it takes to get a simple contact form working on a website?</p>

-<p class="intro">Part of the reason I built this site static was because I didn't want the added hassle of having a server to manage.
-Servers make processing form data complicated.
-We don't need that for simple sites.</p>
+<p class="intro">Part of the reason I built my site static was because I didn't want the hassle of having a to deal with a database, a server and PHP.
+Dealing with all that stuff adds a layer of complexity to a website, particularly when it comes to processing form data — so if it's not a necessity i'd rather avoid it.</p>

-In this article we’re going to look at how to build a simple contact form using [Zapier](https://zapier.com/).
-Forget about the server side code — php i'm looking at you — because our form doesn't need it.

-Instead we'll be using Zapier, and a little something called Webhooks to collect the data submitted in our form.
-We'll then set up an automated email which sends us an email containing the data.
+But where do you even start with processing form data on a static site?

+At times the options can feel limited, like the only way is to pay for a form provider and embed a form into your site.
+Whilst there's nothing wrong with this solution you might want to consider another way, which you have full control over and you don't have to pay for.

+[On this site](https://www.harrycresswell.com/contact/) i'm using [Zapier](https://zapier.com/) to collect form data and send it directly to my email.
+No servers, not databases, no PHP.
+In this article we’ll look at how you can use the same technique to build a simple contact form for your own website, using Zapier's Webhooks to collect data submitted and automatically send it to you in an email.

 **If your building a static website with a generator like Jekyll, Hugo, Middleman or even just in vanilla HTML, then this is a great solution to get a form working on your site with minimal fuss.**

-Sounds simple right?
-The good news... it is.
+The good news is it's pretty simple to implement and it's free.

 ## Why Zapier